msgokul/F1_racing/README.md

 ## <u>Datasets</u>

-The image below depicts the Entity Relationship Duiagram of the datasets.
+The image below depicts the Entity Relationship Diagram of the datasets.
 The data model follows a structured approach based on an Entity Relationship Diagram (ERD) to ensure seamless data integration and analysis.

 ![formula1_ergast_db_data_model](https://github.com/user-attachments/assets/f2e8a511-0ed1-43e3-a5aa-c891e0c0ac80)